Dardeen family homicides: Apparent Tommy Lynn Sells confession

-He forced Keith at gunpoint to drive to where his body was found, killed and mutilated him, then returned to the trailer to kill Elaine and Peter, who were witnesses, although he says it was at the time the result of uncontrollable rage that Keith's alleged sexual offer had set off in him.
+He forced Keith at gunpoint to drive to where later his body was found, killed and mutilated him, then returned to the trailer to kill Elaine and Peter, who were witnesses, although he says it was at the time the result of uncontrollable rage that Keith's alleged sexual offer had set off in him.
 "I was just so pissed off that I took it to the maximum limit ...
 Rage don't have a stop button."
 He implied that it explained why he had killed the infant Elaine had delivered during the crime as well.

 In a third version, Sells dispensed with the encounter with Keith and the sexual proposition entirely.
 According to that account, he got off a freight he had hopped near Ina.
 When he saw the Dardeen trailer with its "For Sale" sign, he saw an opportunity for a killing.
 After drinking beers and waiting for the right time, he knocked on the door and told a wary Keith he was interested in buying the trailer.
 He then overpowered Keith, made him bind and gag his wife and son with duct tape, and forced him to drive his car to the nearby field at gunpoint, where he sliced Keith's penis off, telling him he was going to take it back to Elaine, then shot him and left it there.
 At the trailer he raped Elaine, then beat Peter, Elaine and the newborn to death.
 After cleaning up he drove Keith's car to Benton.